SaifurRahmanMohsin/Playstation-Notifier/README.md

 # Playstation 5 Notifier

+**This project is now shelved since most of the retailers have announced pre-booking on 17th at noon.**

 Made this fun project over the weekend because I was tired of refreshing the Amazon page hoping for the Playstation 5 to launch so I can get it.

 ![Screenshot](https://i.imgur.com/Y90Kg3j.png)